 The submerged Mesolithic landscape at Bouldnor Cliff lies on the edge of the drowned palaeo-valley and is now 11m underwater, 1km east of Yarmouth on the Isle of Wight.
 It stretches for a further kilometre west to east and contains five known loci containing archaeological evidence.
 It lies within the Solent Maritime Special Area of Conservation and is in the Yarmouth to Cowes candidate Marine Conservation Zone.

 Excavations have been on-going at Bouldnor Cliff since the 8,000 year old Mesolithic settlement was first identified in 1999, when a lobster was seen throwing Stone Age worked flints from its burrow.
-Since then the site has yielded numerous secrets, including the oldest piece of string and more than a quarter of all the worked Mesolithic timber that has ever been recovered in this country.
+Since then the site has yielded numerous secrets, including the oldest piece of string and has doubled the archive of worked Mesolithic timber that has ever been recovered in this country http://mesolithicwoodworking.blogspot.com .
 The material recovered has demonstrated that the technology of the era was 2,000 years ahead of what archaeologists previously believed.
 Furthermore, Bouldnor Cliff has the earliest record of wheat in the UK, and potentially also the earliest boat building site in the world.

 The site is constantly being eroded by the Solent’s tides and new material is exposed each year.
 The Maritime Archaeology Trust continue to monitor the site and to undertake rescue recoveries and excavation when significant material is under threat.
 The fast flowing tidal conditions of the Solent pose numerous problems for archaeologists working at Bouldnor, and several new techniques have been developed to make work easier.
 These have included ‘Box Sampling’ which allowed sections of seabed to be lifted in a case and excavated on dry land.